lindacom/Laravel/README3.md

 Route model binding
 ====================

-By default laravel looks for the primary key when returning results e.g. example.com/articles/1 returns article with an id of one.
+By default laravel looks for the primary key when returning results e.g. example.com/profiles/1 returns user with an id of one.

-In the controller file you can find the article in the model
+In the controller file you can find the user in the model

 ```
-$post = Post::findOrFail($id);
+$user = Post::findOrFail($id);
 ```

 or alternatively you could pass the parameter which will return the same results as above.

 ```
- public function show(Article $article)
+ public function show(User $user)
     {

 ```